synergycodes/ng-diagram/packages/ng-diagram/api-report/ng-diagram.api.md

 // @public
 export interface NodeRotationConfig {
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
     computeSnapAngleForNode: (node: Node_2) => number | null;
     defaultRotatable: boolean;
     defaultSnapAngle: number;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
     shouldSnapForNode: (node: Node_2) => boolean;
 }